Large kiln body riveted and welded components

 Submerged Arc Welding (SAW)

-Thick plates (>20mm) straight long welds (furnace bottom plates/shells).
+Thick plates (>20mm) with straight, long welds (furnace bottom plates/shells)

-Pre-welding preparation: material cutting, forming, groove processing (precision control).
+Pre-weld preparation: material cutting, forming, and beveling (with precision control).

-Assembly positioning weld: use the same welding materials and processes as formal welding to ensure positioning weld quality, with appropriate length and spacing.
-Check assembly gaps and misalignment.
+Assembly tack welding: Use the same welding materials and processes as for the final welds to ensure high-quality tack welds of appropriate length and spacing.
+Also, inspect assembly gaps and misalignment.

-Preheating (if needed): uniformly heat to specified temperature and monitor/record.
+Preheating (if required): Heat evenly to the specified temperature and monitor/record accordingly.

 Welding process:

-For multi-layer multi-pass welding, carefully clean interpass slag and spatter.
-Ensure good weld fusion and avoid defects.
+When performing multi-pass, multi-layer welding, carefully clean away interlayer slag and spatter.
+Ensure proper fusion of the weld beads to prevent defects.

-Monitor key parameters (current, voltage, speed, gas flow, etc.).
+Monitor key parameters (current, voltage, speed, gas flow rate, etc.).

 Welding Process